estebvac/evaca/content/authors/admin/_index.md

 highlight_name: true
 ---

 Esteban Vaca is a researcher in the Forschungszentrum Juelich In Germany, he is a graduate of the 'Medical Imaging and Applications' program which is an Erasmus Mundus Joint master's degree; funded by the European Union.
 His research focuses on the processing and analysis of medical images with an emphasis on machine/deep learning.
-She obtained a Bachelor of Science in 'Electrical & Control Engineering' from ' Escuela Politecnica Nacional in Quito Ecuador.
+He obtained a Bachelor of Science in 'Electrical & Control Engineering' from ' Escuela Politecnica Nacional in Quito-Ecuador.

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.